MihaZupan/TelegramStorageParser/README.md

-# TelegramDesktopLocalStorage
+# Telegram Desktop Local Storage
-Program to decrypt and parse Telegram Desktop's storage
+Program to decrypt and parse Telegram Desktop's local storage

 This project relies on OpenSSL for AES-IGE and PBKDF2 implementations.
 See their [license here](https://www.openssl.org/source/license.txt).